DefensiveOrigins/APT-Lab-Terraform/README.md

 Next you will run the builder and deploy your systems. python .\LabBuilder.py -m YOURPUBLICIP

--m will accept a single IP Address or Subnet as input
+-m will accept a single IP Address or Subnet as input this is to add your Public ip you will be accessing it from to the Security group as allowed.